Who Is This Credit Card Best For?

 Southwest Rapid Rewards Plus Credit Card Bonus for New Cardholders

-This card has a limited time offer for new cardholders.
-If you get the card now, you can earn 40,000 points (worth $580, according to our research) after you spend $1,000 on your card within three months of account opening.
+If you get the card now, you'll earn 40,000 points (worth $600, according to our research) after you spend $1,000 on your card within three months of account opening.

 This welcome bonus is one of the best values we’ve seen among airline cards with annual fees under $80.